-The City of Sammamish's investment in capital assets for its governmental and business-type activities as of December 31, 2018 was \$586.3 million (net of accumulated depreciation).
+The City of Sammamish's investment in capital assets for its governmental and business-type activities as of December 31, 2020 was \$626.1 million (net of accumulated depreciation).
 This investment in capital assets includes land, buildings, improvements, machinery and equipment, art, construction in progress, utility transmission/distribution systems, roads, and bridges.

-Major capital assets changes during 2018 included the following:
+Major capital assets changes during 2020 included the following:

-- \$13.7 million in added assets consist of construction in progress, of which \$9.3 million is transportation related activity, including \$3.4 million for the redesign of S.E.
-4th Street.
-Another \$3.7 million is construction of stormwater facilities. - Developer and private contributions of \$27.5 million in land, streets, and surface water facilities. - \$21.3 million dollars was closed out of construction in progress, including \$11.5 million for the construction of road and stormwater improvements to Snake Hill Road.
+- \$31.5 million in added assets consist of construction in progress, of which \$26.2 million is transportation related activity, including \$18.6 million for the expansion improvement of Issaquah-Fall City Road.
+Another \$2.9 million is construction of stormwater facilities and the remaining \$2.4 million was spent on park improvement projects, including the multi-phase expansion of Big Rock Park. - Developer and private contributions of \$2.0 million in land, streets, and surface water facilities. - The City purchased \$5.1 million of land during the year, \$3.5 million of which is for the George Davis Creek fish passage project.
+Additionally, the City also purchased \$797,000 of vehicles and \$525,000 of equipment.